 Arnold is the department chair and teaches English at Elkhorn Area School District in Wisconsin, holding a BA in English with a minor in sociology as well as a Masters of Education.
 She serves as a mentor for new teachers and is a reader for the College Board.

-Bonner teaches English and Journalism at Kea’au High School on the Big Island of Hawaii.
+Bonner teaches English at Kea’au High School on the Big Island of Hawaii.
 She holds a BA in English and a Masters of Education as well as National Board Certification in AYA/English.
 Shu-Ying, a strong advocate of writing, has published several works herself.
 In 2015, she also participated in an exchange program with Taiwan.

 Chohonis currently teaches AP World History at Cutler Bay High School in Miami, FL, after having taught several years at Ammons Middle School.
 He earned a BA in Psychology from Florida State University and an MA in American History from Florida International University.
 He has participated in multiple summer institutes throughout the US and is a member of both the Miami-Dade Council for the Social Studies and the Society of Florida Archivists.

 Hill holds a BA in sociology with a secondary education endorsement and an MA in Educational Technology.
 She teaches AP US history, AP Human Geography, and AVID at Timberline High School in Boise, ID.
 Carly has participated in numerous summer institutes and workshops at various institutions and scores AP US history exams for the College Board.
 She enjoys reading and cheering on the Chicago Blackhawks.

 Kim, originally from Michigan, currently serves as the District Resource Teacher for social studies teachers in grades 6-12 for the Vista Unified School District in Vista, CA. Prior to this responsibility she taught both World and US history at Vista High School.
 She holds a BA in Journalism and a BA in history, and is soon to complete an MA in American History and Government.